seangtkelley/PHP-EasyDB/README.md

 ##Easy to use MySQL and PostgreSQL database library for PHP.

-Disclaimer: This is a heavily modified version of the database classes used in the PHP Back the the Basics Lynda tutorial.
+Disclaimer: This is a heavily modified version of the database classes used in the PHP Beyond the the Basics Lynda tutorial.
 I am not trying to steal the original IP.

 #### Create a database object using params:
   type, host, database name, user, password